nus-cs2103/website-base/admin/programmingLanguages.md

 **If you have Java 8** in your computer, we recommend removing it, to prevent using it unintentionally.

-**Why not move to Java 17?**: Yes, we are aware that Java 17 is a more recent LTS version of Java.
-We hope to move to it soon, but not this semester.
+**Why not move to Java 17?**: While we are aware that Java 17 is a more recent LTS version of Java, we are sticking with Java 11 which is still the most used version of Java in production systems.
+We plan to move to Java 17 in a future semester when its adoption is sufficiently high.

 {% if cs2103 or tic4002 %}